gohy907/sort_tester/README.md

 - `critical` is flag which you want to set `true` to add `INT_MIN` and `INT_MAX` to the `std::vector` in test.
 Note that `size()` of created `std::vector` will exceed `length` by 2.

-And then you can start testing with `start()` method, which runs your function with randomly constructed `std::vector`, computes time in which your function have completed sorting such vector and checks it for correctness.
+And then you can start testing with `test()` with `std::vector<Config>`, which runs your function with randomly constructed `std::vector`, computes time in which your function have completed sorting such vector and checks it for correctness in various passed configurations.

 If your function failes to sort vector properly, `abort()` will be executed and you will have input and output vector in "error.txt" next to your main `.cpp` file, so you can run your algorithm with this data and figure out what have gone wrong.